brianhempel/human_token/README.md

 If you ask for 128 bits (16 bytes) of randomness, you are actually getting _at least_ 128 bits.
 Why?

 Consider the default generator.
 There are thirty "numerals" used in the default scheme (the 36 alphanumerics, minus 0, 1, I, O, L, and U).
 Each "numeral" in base 30 encodes about 4.9 bits of information.
-Thus, a token of length 26 can encdoe 127.6 bits of information.
+A token of length 26 can encdoe 127.6 bits of information.
 That's not enough for 128 bits of randomness.
 A token of length 27 can encode 132.5 bits of information.
 Why waste the extra space by encoding only 128 bits in a string that can encode 132.5?
-Thus, HumanToken encodes 132.5 bits of randomness.
+Therefore, HumanToken encodes 132.5 bits of randomness.

 However, if you don't want to explain to your colleagues why your tokens have "132 bit security" instead of a standard number like 128, then you can ask for exactly 128 bits.
 Your tokens will be the same length, but the first character will appear less random.